Epse/EpPos/README.md

 Then set it up like you would set up any normal Django application, we recommend using [uWSGI](http://uwsgi-docs.readthedocs.io/en/latest/tutorials/Django_and_nginx.html) with nginx.

+If you need help with this, you can send me an email.

 ## Known "issues"
 - There is a limitation in the total value of an order.
 It cannot exceed 10 digits, counting decimal places.
 If someone runs into this: congratulations, I'll have to update this.

-## Beauty.
-Or no!
-A beast!
-What now?
-You found a bug!
+## I found a bug
 Congratulations!
-You can report this issue on or issue tracker on GitHub.
+You can report this issue on the issue tracker on GitHub.
 I will be forever grateful if you could possible be so kind as to include a server log and/or web console log.

-## But I can fix that myself!
+## I want to help!
-Absolutely marvellous!
+Absolutely marvelous!
 Have a look in the [CONTRIBUTING](CONTRIBUTING.md) file for info about contributing!

 ## I want to make a spinoff!
 You absolutely may.
 If you think what you want in a POS is not something that is in the scope of